TROPICAL ARTISTS DIRECTORY Continued...

 Louise Collier lived on Low Isles, near Port Douglas, for five years, painting the beauty of the coral cays, lagoons, mangrove islands and the teeming life beneath the surface of the Coral Sea.

-Cara Stevens enjoys using found, natural objects, which she uses to great effect in her collages and abstract landscapes or seascapes.
+Cara Stevens enjoys collecting found, natural objects, which she uses to great effect in her collages and abstract landscapes or seascapes.

-Ron Edwards, sadly, passed away in 2008 but his paintings, drawings and books about bush-craft and life in the far north and islands of the Torres Straits live on and are available from the gallery in Cairns which his widow Anne, herself a painter, operates.
+Ron Edwards, sadly, passed away in 2008 but his paintings, drawings and books about bush-craft and life in the far north and islands of the Torres Straits live on.

 Leon Pericles was regularly an artist-in-residence at Port Douglas Galleries.
 His gently satirical observations of life in Australia, executed through etchings and collographs, as well as paintings, endeared him to many visitors.